rust-lang/book/second-edition/src/ch15-01-box.md

 We're going to demonstrate the first case in the rest of this section.
-To elaborate on the other two situations a bit more: in the second case, transfering ownership of a large amount of data can take a long time because the data gets copied around on the stack.
+To elaborate on the other two situations a bit more: in the second case, transferring ownership of a large amount of data can take a long time because the data gets copied around on the stack.
 To improve performance in this situation, we can store the large amount of data on the heap in a box.
 Then, only the small amount of pointer data is copied around on the stack, and the